Ticketedmoon/primitive-wars/README.md

 ### Controls

+**All Scenes**
+- Push `escape` to return to the previous scene, or if on the menu scene, exit the game.

 **Menu Scene**
 - Select menu item with `mouse-left`
 - Move up and down menu items with `arrow-up` or `arrow-down`